 The MGI cards have the voice CODEC's for VoIP and an RJ45 10/100 10BaseT connector for the network connection(s).
-The MGI handles the voice to data and data to voice conversion while the MP10 handles call signaling and setup/tear down, CODEC selection, availability, CODEC usage type etc. The MP10 also has an RJ45 10/100 BaseT connector.
-BOTH the MGI and MP10 cards must be connected to the same network together.
+The MCP supports the controls in relation to the MGI card(s), i.e. setup, CODEC selection, availability, CODEC usage type etc. The MCP also has an RJ45 10/100 BaseT connector.
+BOTH the MGI and MCP cards must be connected to the same network together.
 This is required to reduce delay of information if traversing routers and other data network equipment.
-Of course if you are using the on-board